Erik Ľupták

 Erik Ľupták (7 June 1990 in Rimavská Sobota) is a Slovak footballer who currently plays as a midfielder for TJ Baník Kalinovo in the 3.
 Liga.

 Playing career

 Luptak began his career in 2008 in the Slovak Super Liga with MFK Dubnica.
 In 2009, he was loaned abroad to France to play with Evian Thonon Gaillard F.C. in the Championnat National.
 After his loan expired he returned to Dubnica where he received more playing time.
 In 2012, he had stints with TSG Neustrelitz and Putnok VSE.
 In 2014, he played with Astros Vasas in the Canadian Soccer League.
-He returned to Slovakia in 2014 to play in the 2.
-Liga with ŠK Senec, and MŠK Rimavská Sobota.
-In 2017, he was loaned to TJ Baník Kalinovo in the 3.
-Liga.
+He returned to Slovakia by August 2014 to play in the 2.
+Liga with ŠK Senec.
+He later played for MŠK Rimavská Sobota.